 About the NHLS

-The National Hedgelaying Society is the only conservation organisation dedicated to maintaining the traditional skills of hedgerow management.
+The National Hedgelaying Society is the only charity dedicated to maintaining the traditional skills of hedgerow management.
+We have no paid staff

 The Patron of the Society is HRH The Prince of Wales.